Your genitals also change during puberty.

 Foreskin

-The “Balls & Ball Sack” (a.k.a the testicles & scrotum)
+The balls & ball sack (a.k.a the testicles & scrotum)

-Urethra (a.k.a. “the pee tube”)
+Urethra (a.k.a. the pee tube)

 The opening to the urethra can be in different places in girls, too.
 It may be between the clitoris and the vagina (meaning there are a total of three holes—the urethra, the vagina, and the anus).

-Or the urethra and vagina can also be joined on the inside.
+In other cases, the urethra and vagina can also be joined on the inside.
 This is called a urogenital sinus (UG sinus).
 This means there are only two visible entry-points to your lower body on the outside—the urogenital sinus and the anus.
 The urethra and the vagina are still there, but you cannot see them separately because they are further inside your body.

-For more information on genitals and specific conditions, please take a look at the section Your Puberty.
+For more information on genitals and on specific conditions, please take a look at the section Your Puberty.